owtysm/CuoreUI/README.md

 > CuoreUI is in development

 This is a C# .NET Winforms Library with *modern-looking* controls, components and forms.<br>
-The library features many controls with a sleek design inspired by Xiaomi and modern Web UI design.<br>
+The library features many controls with a sleek design inspired by Xiaomi and modern web design.<br>
-The library does everything *decently* for more special-case controls check out other libraries, like Siticone (or use WPF).

 ## 🗿 Why use Cuore
 Many promise to give you a *"modern design"*, but they can sometimes look old or feel clunky.

 So, CuoreUI draws inspiration from the latest modern, *often web* designs.<br>
-We can blur or animate your control, round up your form's corners, yet **look good**, while being lightweight.
+Supports control animations, blur controls, and rounded forms for a sleek, modern look, yet is lightweight.

 ## 📦 Installation
 > `Install-Package CuoreUI.Winforms`